Dance Styles

 various musical phases from the 1920's Lindy Hop, 1930's Jitterbug and

-are all styles of Jive.
-It has been standardised and included as one of
+styles of Jive.
+It has been standardised and included as one of the

 Salsa

-movements originate from the Cuban Son dancing of the 1920s with a rich
+Salsa movements originate from the Cuban Son dancing of the 1920s with

-blend of Latin-American and Western influences.
-Salsa is normally a partner
+a rich blend of Latin-American and Western influences.
+Salsa is

-dance, although there are recognized solo forms such as line dancing!(suelta)
+normally a partner dance, although there are recognized solo forms such

 Mambo

-Havana by Cachao and his contemporaries with heavy influences from Jazz
+1930s Havana by Cachao and his contemporaries with heavy influences

-musicians that the Italian-American gangsters, who controlled Havana's
+from Jazz musicians that the Italian-American gangsters, who controlled

 Merengue